sean-clayton/hizzy-pixel-art/README.md

 Pixel art of the zombie apocalypse

-This is the repo for my zombie apocalypse scen, available to all!
+This is the repo for my zombie apocalypse scene, available to all!
 Enjoy!

 ## License